 Funded by the EU’s Horizon 2020 programme, the QualitEE project aims to increase investment in energy efficiency services in the building sector within the EU and improve trust in service providers.
-This will be achieved by developing quality assessment criteria and implementing quality assurance schemes.
+To achieve these aims, quality assessment criteria and business cases for quality assurance schemes have been developed.

 The QualitEE consortium comprises 12 partner organisations covering 18 European countries, an expert advisory board including the European standards body CEN/CENELEC, and 59 supporters from major financial institutions, government bodies, trade associations and certification bodies.

 The European Union has set a binding energy efficiency target of 32,5% by 2030, yet it has identified that there is currently insufficient investment in energy efficiency from energy users and financial institutions to achieve this target.

 Energy efficiency services are expected to make a key contribution to the achievement of targets in public, commercial and large residential buildings.

 The specific challenges for energy efficiency services have been identified by European Union backed initiatives – including the Energy Efficiency Financial Institutions Group and the Transparense project – to be: